Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 Contact Points

-In real-time journeys, customer consent is captured by contact points, which differs from the contact record.
+In real-time journeys, customer consent is captured by contact points.
+Crucially, this differs from the contact record.

-That’s a crucial difference if you are migrating from outbound marketing, where the ‘do not allow bulk emails’ and ‘do not allow email’ fields from the contact table were checked for consent.
+That’s a significant difference if you are migrating from outbound marketing, where the ‘do not allow bulk emails’ and ‘do not allow email’ fields on the contact table were checked for consent.

 With real-time journeys, there is only one contact point consent per communication channel.
 For example, regardless of duplicated contacts sharing the same email address, only one contact point will exist for this channel to determine the opt-in or opt-out status.